-Indeed the most complete and spectacular way to discover West Africa rich patrimony of Tribes, Kingdoms, festivals and ceremonies
+Indeed the most complete and spectacular way to discover West Africa’s rich patrimony of Tribes, Kingdoms, festivals, and ceremonies

 Great experience combined with the choice of comfortable accommodations.

-For travellers who want to get acquainted with this unique region … and love Africa!
+For travelers who want to get acquainted with this unique region… and love Africa!

-Apart from Krobo festival, participants to the tour will attend the following events:
+Apart from the Krobo festival, participants in the tour will attend the following events:

 DAY 1: Lome, Gulf of Guinea – TOGO